etohgame/kit/docs/client-objects/attachers.md

 # Attachers

-Attachers are objects that enable other models or parts to "attach" themselves upon contact.
+Attachers are objects that enable players and parts to "attach" a set of parts to themselves upon contact.

 ## Use Cases

-Attaching objects (e.g. trails, lights, or spinning killbricks) to the object that interacted with the attacher.
+Attaching objects (e.g. trails, lights, or spinning killbricks) to the object that interacted with the Attacher.

 ## Configuration